Merle Pennington, MD, Lectures in Family Medicine

 We honor Merle through continuing education programs and have established a fund to support the Pennington Lectures.
 This program is designed to increase the ability of family physicians to deal with common problems in Family Medicine.
 We will continue to present varied topics of interest to family physicians.

-The 2012 Pennington Lectures were held Friday, Sept.
-7, in the Kirk Auditorium of the OHSU Center for Health and Healing, South Waterfront Campus.
+The 2013 Pennington Lectures will be held Friday, Sept.
+6, in the Kirk Auditorium of the OHSU Center for Health and Healing, South Waterfront Campus.
 For more information please contact John Saultz, MD, or Coelleda O'Neil.